BarryCarlyon/twitch_misc/authentication/app_access_tokens/nodejs/README.md

 ## What is this example

-This example covers a way to create and maintain an app access token.
+This example covers a way to create and maintain an app access token in NodeJS.
 And store that app access token in Redis to maintain/recover it between restarts and for use in other programs running on the same server.

 It's written roughly like a node module